craigsapp/ATON/index.md

 ## Usage in Node applications

-This module can be installed for use in [node](http://nodejs.org) by installing globally with the command:
+The ATON module can be installed for use in [node](http://nodejs.org) by installing globally with the command:

 ``` bash